Addi3/ait-extras/README.md

   Small Q&A!
 </h2>

+### Whats next for aitextras?
+- If you dont know ait is moving / has moved to 1.21.1, aitextras will do the same.
+This does how ever make `1.1.0` the last version on 1.20.1 and will only be updated for `2.0.0`.
+The repository has also moved to https://github.com/Addi3/ait-extras2-electricboogaloo/

 ### What does this add / do?

 - This builds on top of AiT features by adding; exteriors, interiors, consoles, sonics, and more..